 We are drastically modifying our schedule for the near future.
 All dental visits will be longer and we will allow more time between appointments for additional infection control procedures.
-We will incorporate tele-dentistry as much as possible in our office for post-op visits and consultations that do not require in person visits.
+We will incorporate tele-dentistry as much as possible in our dental office for post-op visits and consultations that do not require in-person visits.

 - Spreading out the schedule to minimize the number of people passing through the waiting room; one at a time as much as possible.

-- As much as possible have financials, consents, med hx and other paperwork completed and filled out ahead of time using tele-dentistry.
+- As much as possible have financials, consents, medical history, and other paperwork completed and filled out ahead of time using tele-dentistry.

 - All patients will be escorted through the side door upon completion of treatment.

-- Limit points of entry-just through the front door.
+- Limit points of entry to the front door.

-- Everyone entering the office should be wearing a mask.
+- Everyone entering the dental office should be wearing a mask.